St. Louis, MO

 - U.S. District Courts for the Eastern and Western Districts of Missouri

 Alexandra S. Haar focuses her practice on trials involving complex business litigation matters, including product liability (particularly pharmaceuticals), religious/school institution cases, professional liability, premises liability, and motor vehicle accidents/personal injury.
 She also handles criminal matters through the Missouri Coalition for Right to Counsel.
-In addition, she represents clients in the new and evolving cannabis industry in the Midwest.

 Prior to joining HeplerBroom, Ms. Haar served as a judicial law clerk for the Missouri Court of Appeals, Eastern District, and as an Assistant Circuit Attorney for the City of St. Louis.
 As a prosecutor, she tried several bench and jury trial cases to conclusion in state court.
 She also has experience handling all phases of the litigation process, including motion practice, discovery, and trial preparation.